-Changes to the 2019/20 code are limited to:
+Changes to the 2020/21 code are limited to:

-IFRS16 Lease
+IFRS16 Leases

-IFRS16 will require local authorities that are lessees to recognise most leases on their balance sheets as right-of-use assets with corresponding lease liabilities (there is recognition for low-value and short-term leases).
-CIPFA/LASAAC have deferred implementation of IFRS16 for local government to 1 April 2020.
+IFRS16 will require local authorities that are lessees to recognise most leases on their balance sheets as right-of-use assets with corresponding lease liabilities (there are exemptions for low-value and short-term leases).
+In light of Covid-19 pressures the CIPFA/LASAAC have agreed to defer implementation of IFRS16 for a further year in line with government's Financial Reporting Advisory Board's proposals for central government departments.
+This will mean the effective date for implementation is now 1 April 2021.
+Work has not yet been completed meaning we cannot yet reliably estimate the expected impact of this standard.